reservoirpy/reservoirpy/docs/source/user_guide/model.rst

     path3 = A >> F
     path4 = B >> E

-To create the final model, we will use the :py:func:`merge` function, triggered by the ``&`` operator between models.
+To create the final model, we will use the :py:func:`~.merge` function, triggered by the ``&`` operator between models.
 This operation will gather all nodes and connections defined in all models named ``path#`` into one single model.

 .. code-block::